 Spec ID

 (Required) The Spec ID is a shorthand code used to identify an item's particular specification.
-It is very import to follow this rule in assigning Spec IDs: Each unique specification must have its own Spec ID.
+It is very import to follow this rule in assigning Spec IDs: Each unique specification within the same project must have its own Spec ID.

 By "unique specification", we mean any combination of attributes which would require treating the item separately from other items when ordering it.
 Although this is fairly obvious for most instances (a love seat is hard to confuse with a wall sconce), there are some situations where this is not so obvious, such as existing vs. proposed items (a difference in cost) or variations of color or material which are not covered by a separate catalog number.